oliveira0011/socom-maps/minimal_example/www/lib/socom-maps/README.md

 # SOCOM MAPS

-Directive that allows the manipullation of a google maps and leaflet based map.
+Directive that allows the manipulation of a google maps and leaflet based map.
 This entity is intended to be used on a AirSoft project.

 ![logo]